 Get to know the newest members of PGSG!

 Hilary Finucane is a Doctoral student in the Mathematics Department at the Massachusetts Institute of Technology.
 Her research interests are probability and statistics with applications in biology.
-She joined the Price Lab as a Summer rotation student from May to July 2013.
+She joined the Price Lab as a Summer rotation student from May to July 2013 and became a full-time member of the Price lab in 2014.
 While at HSPH, Hilary will work on the project of estimating genetic correlations between pairs of traits (including quantitative and/or disease traits) from summary statistic data.
 Despite important progress on estimating genetic correlations from raw genotypes, this has never previously been done using only summary statistic data.

 George Tucker recently received his Ph.D. from the Mathematics Department at the Massachusetts Institute of Technology working under Professor Bonnie Berger.
 He joined the Price lab as a postdoc in June 2014.
 George is interested in applications of machine learning.
 As part of his work with Dr. Alkes Price at HSPH, he is working to understand the effects of confounding from population structure, spatial structure and rare variants on mixed model association statistics.